-What about historical premiums for other markets?
+What about equity risk premiums for other markets?

 - Historical data for markets outside the United States is available for much shorter time periods.
-The problem is even greater in emerging markets. - The historical premiums that emerge from this data reflects this data problem and there is much greater error associated with the estimates of the premiums.
+The problem is even greater in emerging markets. - The historical premiums that emerge from this data reflects this data problem and there is much greater error associated with the estimates of the premiums. - You could try to compute implied equity risk premiums but getting the inputs, especially for long term growth are difficult to do.